 The horizontal surface is an oval shaped area situated 150 feet above the published airport elevation.
-Its dimensions are determined by circles, either 5,000 feet or 10,000 feet in radius depending on the sophistication and utility of the runway, which are centered about the midpoint of each end of the primary surface.
-These circles are then connected by lines of tangent to enclose the limits of the horizontal surface.
+Its dimensions are determined by circles, either 5,000 feet or 10,000 feet in radius, which are centered about the midpoint of each end of the primary surface.
+These circles are then connected by tangential lines to enclose the limits of the horizontal surface.